 Test Optional for 2021 and 2022 terms

-Due to the unprecedented circumstances brought about by COVID-19, SFA will continue to waive the ACT and SAT requirements for the 2020-21 and 2021-22 academic year for freshman applicants who do not have a test score to submit.
+Due to the unprecedented circumstances brought about by COVID-19, SFA will continue to waive the ACT and SAT requirements for the 2020-21 and 2021-22 academic year for incoming first-year applicants who do not have a test score to submit.

 - Complete an accredited high school program.